Prometric: Executive Leadership

+In April 2021, Prometric appointed Oliver Chang as chief technical officer.
+In June 2022, Prometric appointed Nikki Eatchel as chief assessment officer.

+In February 2023, Prometric appointed Stuart Udell as the current CEO, taking over from Simrell.

 Business

 Prometric sells a range of services, including test development, test delivery, and data management capabilities.
 Prometric delivers and administers tests to approximately 500 clients in the academic, professional, government, corporate and information technology markets.
 While there are 3,000 Prometric test centers across the world, including every U.S. state and territory (except Wake Island), whether a particular test can be taken outside the U.S. depends on the testing provider.
 For example, despite the fact that Prometric test centers exist worldwide, some exams are only offered in the country where the client program exists.
 The locations where a test is offered, as well as specific testing procedures for the day of the exam, are dictated by the client.

 In the Republic of Ireland, Prometric's local subsidiary is responsible for administering the Driver Theory Test.

-Challenges
+In April 2021, the Canadian affiliate of Prometric acquired Paragon Testing Enterprises from the University of British Columbia.